gtkachyk/File-Management-System/README.md

 - For each standard device 'D', copy Setup/Templates/Instance-Tracking-Directory/Instance-Name to File-Management-System/Global and rename it to 'D'.

 ## Adding Concepts
-In the previous step, every time you copied the folders in Setup/Controller or Setup/Standard into a user or root directory, you created a 'file management system instance' in that directory.
+In the previous step, every time you copied the folders in Setup/Controller or Setup/Standard into a user or root directory, you created a 'file management system instance' in that directory.<br>
-A 'file management system instance' or 'instance' for short, is an imaginary structure that contains part of the file system on a device.
+A 'file management system instance' or 'instance' for short, is an imaginary structure that contains part of the file system on a device.<br>
-Specifically, an instance contains everything inside of the folder in which the File-Management-System directory resides.
+Specifically, an instance contains everything inside of the folder in which the File-Management-System directory resides.<br>
-The purpose of defining the instance structure on a device is to artificially restrict your activity on that device to the smallest area that contains all of your files.
+The purpose of defining the instance structure on a device is to artificially restrict your activity on that device to the smallest area that contains all of your files.<br>
-The reason you created an instance in each of your user directories is because this is where people keep the vast majority of their files.
+The reason you created an instance in each of your user directories is because this is where people keep the vast majority of their files.<br>
-On your devices without an operating system, the reason you created an instance at the root directory is because devices without an operating system are likely pure storage devices with no existing file system.
+On your devices without an operating system, the reason you created an instance at the root directory is because devices without an operating system are likely pure storage devices with no existing file system.<br>
-Thus, it is likely your files are stored directory at the root.
+Thus, it is likely your files are stored directory at the root.<br>
-The expectation from this point is that you will avoid modifying any files or folders outside of your instances whenever possible.
+The expectation from this point is that you will avoid modifying any files or folders outside of your instances whenever possible.<br>
-If after reading this you feel that your instances should be placed elsewhere, you are free to do so, but consider using multiple instances on a device first as some locations may not be supported (see documentation).
+If after reading this you feel that your instances should be placed elsewhere, you are free to do so, but consider using multiple instances on a device first as some locations may not be supported (see documentation).<br>

-On your controller device, you created a special type of instanced called a 'controller instance' or 'controller' for short.
+On your controller device, you created a special type of instanced called a 'controller instance' or 'controller' for short.<br>
-To differentiate controller instances from other instances, any instance that is not a controller instance will be referred to as a 'standard instance'
+To differentiate controller instances from other instances, any instance that is not a controller instance will be referred to as a 'standard instance'.<br>
-The purpose of a controller instance is to connect a group of instances into a 'file management system instance network' or 'instance network' or just 'network' for short.
+The purpose of a controller instance is to connect a group of instances into a 'file management system instance network' or 'instance network' or just 'network' for short.<br>
 The purpose of an instance network is to facilitate coordinated data storage across a group of related instances.

-Moving forward, we will no longer need to concept of 'system devices'.
+Moving forward, we will no longer need to concept of 'system devices'.<br>
 Instead, the instructions will refer to your 'instance network', its 'controller instance', and its 'standard instances'.

 ## Organizing Your Files Part One